Company logo | Codica

 Multi-vendor marketplace development cost

-Multi-vendor marketplace is a complex structure.
+A multi-vendor marketplace is a complex structure.
 Usually, it has different functionality, navigation, and architecture.
 These factors make cost prediction quite difficult.
 However, at Codica, we build numerous marketplaces and have a good grip on estimating their approximate cost.
-Here’s how much it would normally cost to build a solid multi-vendor marketplace.
+For example, according to the table below, a solid multi-vendor marketplace MVP costs $68,400 at an hourly rate of $50.

 How much does it cost to build a multi-vendor marketplace?